adelasantosd/normtrace-disability-rights/references/frameworks/exclusion-analysis.md

 Relevant legal and interpretive materials include:

 - CEDAW, especially Articles 2, 4, and 5;
-- Convention of Belém do Pará;
+- Convention of Belém do Pará where regionally relevant;
-- CEDAW Committee, General Recommendation No. 25 on temporary special measures and substantive equality;
+- CEDAW Committee, General Recommendation No. 25 on substantive equality;
 - CEDAW Committee, General Recommendation No. 35 on gender-based violence;
 - CRPD, Article 6;
-- MESECVI standards and interpretive materials.
+- and other jurisdictionally relevant gender-equality standards.

 ---